 Aphasia means you have problems speaking and understanding language.
-You may be unable to find the words you need to put sentences together.
-This is like having a word 'on the tip of your tongue."
+You may be unable to find the words you need or put sentences together.
+This is like having a word "on the tip of your tongue."
 Not all strokes cause aphasia.

 To know why a stroke can cause so many different problems, it is helpful to understand how speech works.
 Communicating a message means you think about what you want to say, put your thoughts into words and say the words aloud.
 Understanding a message means you know someone wants to say something,

 Your brain controls the complex steps needed to speak and understand language.
-That's why injury to the brain -- such as a lack of blood flow during a stroke -- can get in the way of your ability to do these steps.
+That's why injury to the brain—such as lack of blood flow during a stroke—can get in the way of your ability to do these steps.
 Different problems result depending on the location and severity of the stroke.

-If you have aphasia (a-FAY-zha), you should have your speech and language checked.
+If you have aphasia, you should have your speech and language checked.
 A speech-language pathologist (or

 You may have problems in some or all four areas.
 For example, you may have problems reading and writing but not in talking.